-The probability of stopping is defined on the basis of the stopping likelihood function provided in Equation 11.
+The probability of stopping is defined on the basis of the stopping likelihood function provided in Eq.
+(11).

-$$h(\lambda, w) = (1 - w)e^{p(\lambda - 1)} + C_2 w$$ (11)
+$$h(\lambda, w) = (1 - w)e^{p(\lambda - 1)} + C_2 w$$

-$p = \frac{C_1}{w}$ and $C_1$ and $C_2$ are model parameters that are used to reflect the stopping likelihood pattern of a link.
+where $p = \frac{C_1}{2}$ and C_1 and C_2 are model parameters that are used to reflect the stopping likelihood pattern of a link.

-The likelihood is a function of both the position on the link ( $\lambda$ ) and the level of congestion (w) and reflects the expectation that when a link experiences relatively low levels of congestion, queues formed upstream of traffic control devices are relatively short and vehicles that are required to stop as a result of the queue tend to do so near the downstream end of the link.
+The likelihood is a function of both the position on the link (λ) and the level of congestion (w) and reflects the expectation that when a link experiences relatively low levels of congestion, queues formed upstream of traffic control devices are relatively short and vehicles that are required to stop as a result of the queue tend to do so near the downstream end of the link.
 However, as the link becomes increasingly more congestion, queues become longer, and the likelihood that a vehicle is required to stop farther upstream also increases.
-As illustrated in Figure 4, the proposed likelihood function reflects the impact of location on the link and level of congestion in a way that is consistent with traffic engineering expectation.
+As illustrated in Fig. 4, the proposed likelihood function reflects the impact of location on the link and level of congestion in a way that is consistent with traffic engineering expectation.
 Consequently, any other function that behaves in the same manner can be chosen as long as the range of the likelihood function is constrained between 0 and 1.
-The parameters $C_1$ and $C_2$ are chosen in a way to ensure that the range of the function is between 0 and 1.
+The parameters C_1 and C_2 are chosen in a way to ensure that the range of the function is between 0 and 1.
 A sensitivity analysis is presented at the end of the paper to clarify the importance of these two parameters on the accuracy of the proposed travel time allocation method.